aronallen/motorcycle-examples/README.md

 Motorcycle.js Examples

-Browse and learn from examples of small Cycle.js apps using Core, DOM Driver, HTML Driver, HTTP Driver, JSONP Driver, and others.
+Browse and learn from examples of small Motorcycle.js apps.

 ## Usage